 - Music time

 The Café meets on Wednesdays fortnightly, from 2.00 to 4.00pm in the Bradbury Centre Meeting Place.
-There is also a Carers' Group that meets on Tuesdays fortnightly (same weeks as the Café), from 1.30 to 3.00pm upstairs in the Bradbury Centre.
+There is also a Carers' Group that meets on Tuesdays fortnightly (same weeks as the Café, but term-time only), from 1.00 to 2.30pm upstairs in the Bradbury Centre.
 Contact: Claire Knight, Church & Community Team Leader.

-Pictures show the Café opening, the 2015 Christmas party with Gabriel's Angels and Flower arranging.
+Pictures show the Café opening, the 2015 Christmas party with Gabriel's Angels, Flower arranging and a Tea Dance.

 Church & Community Outreach Team Leader